qtile/qtile/docs/manual/config/index.rst

         - focus: automatically focus the window

         - smart: automatically focus if the window is in the current group

+        - never: never automatically focus any window that requests it
     * - follow_mouse_focus
       - True
       - Controls whether or not focus follows the mouse around as it moves